Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 Hair and Scalp Cleanser

 To give the cleansing properties of your shampoo a boost, add 3-4 drops of rosemary oil directly to the bottle and shake.
-Shampoo as usual, devoting more attention to your scalp and the roots of your hair.
+Massage with your shampoo, as usual, devoting more attention to your scalp and the roots of your hair.

-If you are interested in making a more natural type of shampoo, there are many recipes available online.
-Typical ingredients often include baking soda and apple cider vinegar, mixed with water.
+If you are interested in making a more natural type of shampoo, many recipes are available online.
+Typical ingredients often include baking soda and apple cider vinegar mixed with water.
 Add just a few drops of rosemary oil to reap the benefits of this plant essence on your hair and scalp.